-This comparison can be made quantitative at the Long Shot Ground Zero, as summarized in Figure 23.
+This comparison can be made quantitative at the Long Shot Ground Zero, as summarized in Figure 24.
 Panel (a) shows the reported salinity (TDS) values from UAE-2 and values in between are interpolated.
 These data were used because deep salinity data were not available at Long Shot, owing to the shallow (700 m) well at this location.
+The uppermost data point is at a 400 m depth, and a linear decrease is assumed between this point and the surface.
 Below 1500 m the TDS value for seawater is used, as there is no reason to expect hypersaline brines are present in this area.

-The resistivity of the groundwater ( $\rho_w$ ) was then computed using the empirical relationship of Block (2001) and is plotted in Figure 23(b).
+The resistivity of the groundwater (ρ_w) was then computed using the empirical relationship of Block (2001) and is plotted in Figure 24(b).
 This assumes that the resistivity of the water (in ohm-m) is given by:

-$$\rho{\rm w} = 4.5 ({\rm TDS})^{-0.85}$$
+$$\rho{w} = 4.5 \text{ (TDS)}^{-0.85}$$

 where TDS is the amount of total dissolved solids in g/litre.
-Note that as the salinity rises, the resistivity decreases (Figure 23b).
-The next stage of the analysis is to determine the porosity that is required to give agreement between the resistivity imaged with the MT data, and that predicted by the salinity variation in Figure 23(b).
+Note that as the salinity rises, the resistivity of the water decreases (Figure 24b).
+The next stage of the analysis is to determine the porosity that is required to give agreement between the resistivity imaged with the MT data, and that predicted by the salinity variation in Figure 24b.
 This requires that a relationship between bulk resistivity and the rock properties (porosity, fluid resistivity and the distribution of the pore fluid) is determined.
 In this study Archies Law was used, and is a standard empirical relationship used in reservoir characterization.
-Archie (1942) discovered that an empirical relationship for the resistivity of a completely saturated rock ( $\rho_0$ ) is given by where F is termed the formation factor, $\Phi$ is the porosity and $\rho_w$ is the resistivity of the pore fluid.
-On a log-log plot of $\rho_0$ as a function of $\Phi$ , a straight line should result with slope -m.
+Archie (1942) discovered that an empirical relationship for the resistivity of a completely saturated rock (ρ_0) is given by where F is termed the formation factor, Φ is the porosity and $\rho{\rm w}$ is the resistivity of the pore fluid.
+On a log-log plot of ρ_0 as a function of Φ , a straight line should result with slope -m.
 A key control parameter in Archie's Law is the cementation factor m.
 Empirical studies show that this lies between 1 and 2.
 Typical values reported include m = 1.8-2.0 for consolidated sandstones and m = 1.3 for unconsolidated sands.
-It can be shown that the case with m=1 corresponds to fluid distributed in cracks, while m = 2 corresponds to fluid distributed in spherical, poorly connected, pores.
-A value of m = 1.5 represents an intermediate case and is used in this study as the preferred value.
-Figure 23(c) shows the porosity variation required for agreement between the predicted and observed electrical resistivity for m = 1, m = 1.5 and m = 2.
+It can be shown that the case with m=1 corresponds to fluid distributed in cracks, while m=2corresponds to fluid distributed in spherical, poorly connected, pores.
+A value of m = 1.5represents an intermediate case and is used in this study as the preferred value.
+Figure 24c shows the porosity variation required for agreement between the predicted and observed electrical resistivity for m = 1, m = 1.5 and m = 2.
 The porosity inferred with a cementation factor of m = 1.5 is around 30% at the surface and decreasing to 2% at a depth of 3000 m.
 These porosity values can be evaluated by comparison with compilations of porosity-depth variations derived from well log data.
-Giles et al (1998) list upper and lower bounds of porosity for a range of lithologies and these are shown in Figure 26.
+Giles et al (1998) list upper and lower bounds of porosity for a range of lithologies and these are shown in Figure 27b.
 While the porosity values obtained for Long Shot are lower than many studies, they are certainly within the expected range of values.
 Most of these studies report an exponential decrease in porosity with depth, as suggested by Rubey and Hubbert (1959).
 It should also be noted that these porosities are in agreement with the study of core recovered from pre-test drilling on Amchitka Island (see Figure 2.3 in Hassan et al, 2002).